How-to commission SafeMotion (SMO) with ctrlX DRIVE

 If now the right axis is flashing red – green – green – red then press “Apply axis identifier” button!

-Next the following screen should pop up telling that the assignment was done correctly.
+Next a screen should pop up telling that the assignment was done correctly.

 Now the serial commissioning is finished by pressing the button “Exit”.